EpsilonStatistics/.github/profile/README.md

 ## Welcome to Epsilon Quantiative

-We are quantitative trading startup.
+We are a quantitative trading startup.